jrasmusson/ios-professional-course/Password-Reset/2-PasswordTextField/README.md

 ![](images/3.png)

-- Wanted custom control over elements
-- Stack view could probably work
+- Stack view Would probably work
-- But instead went for full control because I wanted to very specificallly place every element in this layout
+- But instead went with customer view for full control over layout

 ## Creating the view